pretix/pretix/doc/api/resources/memberships.rst

    :query integer page: The page number in case of a multi-page result set, default is 1
    :query string customer: A customer identifier to filter for
    :query integer membership_type: A membership type ID to filter for
+   :query boolean testmode: Filter for memberships that are (not) in test mode.
    :param organizer: The ``slug`` field of the organizer to fetch
    :statuscode 200: no error
    :statuscode 401: Authentication failure